rickstaa/.ros_conda_wrapper/README.md

 ## How to use

-### Ros conda wrapper commands
+### Ros Conda wrapper commands

 All of the original `conda` commands work as expected.
-Additionally to extra commands have been added:
+Additionally, to extra commands have been added:

 -   `conda rosinit`: Initiates a ros_conda python 3 environment.
 -   `conda rosdeinit`: Removes the ros_conda python 3 enviroment initiation.